Photography I ($350)

 Course Description:

 This more advanced class takes the elemental principles that were established in Photography1 and applies them toward higher-level creative and professional goals.
-Simply put, if Photo1 establishes a familiarity with the intricate components of photography, then Photo2 establishes a more sophisticated framework for how you can combine those various components, including the imposition of more complex image structures, understanding the logic and distinctions that make up different photographic styles, and a comprehensive understanding of photography as both a fine art medium as well as an occupational task.
+Simply put, if Photo1 establishes a familiarity with the intricate components of photography, then Photo2 establishes a more sophisticated framework for how you can combine those various components.
+Specifically this includes the imposition of more complex image structures, an understanding of the logic and distinctions that make up different photographic styles, and a comprehensive knoweldge of photography as both a fine art medium as well as an occupational task.

 Who should take this: